wdomitrz/clbla/clbla.md

 ### Build in functions

-There are 2 build in functions
+There are 2 build in functions.

 ```haskell
 s :: (a -> b -> c) -> (a -> b) -> a -> c